Call for Papers

 The workshop focuses on contributions from all areas of visualization, including VAST, InfoVis, and SciVis.
 We accept 3 types of submissions— research, position, and survey papers:

-Research papers im to make progress toward novel research methods in visualization and to discuss their benefits and limitations compared to traditional methodologies.
+Research papers aim to make progress toward novel research methods in visualization and to discuss their benefits and limitations compared to traditional methodologies.
 As in past editions of BELIV, we will not accept papers that merely report on the use of a method or methodology unless the focus of the contribution is on lessons learned about applying a novel method and new insights on the method itself are presented.
 Research papers present new work and unpublished results on the topic areas of the workshop, including the focus topic.
 Research papers will be selected according to their novelty, quality, and relevance.

 Position papers are problem discussions or statements describing the author's relevant experience and ideas in regards to methods and methodologies for visualization research, and in particular the focus topic of the workshop.
 Position papers will be selected according to their importance and relevance for the workshop topics, and how well they will fit the planned discussions.